-The author of this blog is an Autistic African American woman from South Dakota.
-She was adopted when 3 days old by a Caucasian family that already had 1 child through adoption, and 7 from previous marriages.
-A year later, her family acquired another black baby girl, bringing the sibling total to 10.
-In addition to this, her parents provided foster care to over 100 children during the span of her childhood.
+I’m Alison, the author of this blog.
+I’m an autistic, (biracial) African American woman from South Dakota.
+I was adopted when three days old by a Caucasian family that already had one child through adoption, and seven from previous marriages.
+A year later, my family included another African American infant girl, bringing the sibling total to 10.
+In addition to this, my parents provided foster care to over 100 children during the span of my childhood.
 Most of the foster siblings were severely developmentally disabled.
-Many were from Native American reservations in South Dakota.
+Many were from indigenous reservations in South Dakota.

-Growing up in this atmosphere helped the author develop a strong sense of empathy.
-Having a large family also helped her develop social skills that seemed convincing at first.
-However, a lot of holes quickly became apparent when she served in the US Army.
-All the quirks and behaviors overlooked by her family led eventually to a full evaluation and the diagnosis of Asperger’s Syndrome.
-This is a form of autism sometimes referred to as high-functioning autism.
-(Calling anyone high-functioning is an insult.
-Don’t do it.
-Just say autistic, because I have a feeling the sub-monikers are about to get overhauled by someone who understands ableism.)
+Having a large family helped me develop social skills that seemed convincing at first.
+However, a lot of holes quickly became apparent when I began service in the US Army at 17.
+All the quirks and behaviors overlooked by my family led eventually to the evaluation and the diagnosis of Asperger’s Syndrome.
+(This is a form of autism sometimes referred to as high-functioning autism.)

 After spending a decade serving on active duty in the military, I got out and continued pursuing my education, eventually earning my Ph.D. in Software Engineering.
 I married a fellow soldier when 19, but after 25 years we divorced.
 I’ve since become committed life partners with M. (We decided not to involve the government in our relationship.)